 There are two problems here.
 One is that the developed economies are all following the same low interest rate, high-stimulus policies at the same time, so their currencies aren't benefiting against each other.
 The other is that investors still perceive emerging nations, where monetary policy is generally tighter, as less safe, because of political risk.
 So they pour money into EU periphery bonds as if Portugal and Greece were now responsible borrowers, but avoid Russia like the plague (though that may be seeing a bit of a correction with signs of distress in Portugal's second biggest bank).
 Credit default swaps on Brazilian sovereign bonds are twice as expensive as on Spanish ones.

-All of this allows the emerging economies to profit from artificially weak currencies: Russia, for example, widely expected to plunge into recession because of growing international isolation, has surprisingly avoided it for now.
+All of this allows the emerging economies to profit from artificially weak currencies: Russia, for example, widely expected to plunge into recession because of growing international isolation, has surprisingly signs of distress it for now.
 And multinationals, which come mainly from developed economies, take the hit.

 Tighter monetary policies in developed economies may well cause more pain at the same multinationals that now blame currency fluctuations for their troubles.
 Let's face it, however: These companies had it good a few years ago when emerging markets were flooded with hot money and their local currencies were strong no matter how central banks tried to weaken them.
 Now, the anomaly has been reversed and, instead of a windfall, corporations are getting a headwind.